syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

 {% endhighlight %}
 {% endtabs %}

-You can also download the entire source code of this demo here.
+You can download the example from [here](https://github.com/SyncfusionExamples/How-to-scroll-down-the-chat-control-at-bottom-when-new-message-is-added).

 ## Show the avatar for outgoing message